brettinternet/brettinternet.github.io/content/languages/_index.md

 - Team composition favors simplicity over expressiveness
 - GC limitations align with your data access patterns

-The language's greatest strength—extreme simplicity—is also its primary limitation when requirements demand more sophisticated solutions.
+The language's greatest strength of extreme simplicity is also its primary limitation when requirements demand more sophisticated solutions.